ryanvflannery/JumpKnight/README.md

 *Platformer Video Game*

-**JumpKnight** is a 2D platformer game where players navigate challenging levels, overcome obstacles, and experience smooth animations and responsive controls.
+JumpKnight is a beginner-friendly 2D platformer where players control a character through simple yet engaging challenges.
+This project focuses on smooth animations, basic obstacles, and responsive controls to provide a solid foundation for platformer gameplay.

 ---